0xShishigami/fastlane-ux/README.md

 - Kroki integration enabled for Mermaid diagrams
 - Custom Rose Pine theme set included

-**Note:** The configuration has been updated to process only the main presentation file (`slides/slide.md`) and output all generated files to the same `/slides` directory alongside the source file for easy access.
+**Note:** The configuration has been updated to process only the main presentation file (`slides/slide.md`).
+HTML files are generated as `index.html` in the root directory for GitHub Pages compatibility, while PDF and PPTX files are generated in the `/slides` directory.

 ## 📝 Writing Slides